- Dr Chad Damro

 Current Research and Teaching

-At the Honours level, Chad teaches courses on transatlantic relations and the EU as a global actor; he also contributes lectures on Introduction to Politics and International Relations.
+At the Honours level, Chad teaches courses on the EU as a global actor and also contributes lectures to various pre-honours courses on Politics and International Relations.
 At the postgraduate level, he teaches on the institutions and policies of the EU, the EU in international affairs, and globalisation and European integration.

 Topics interested in supervising

-Chad is able to offer research supervision on most topics related to European Union external relations, in particular studies of EU regulatory, trade and environmental relations with other state and non-state actors (including international organisations and regions).
+Chad is able to offer advanced research supervision on most topics related to European Union external relations, in particular IPE/IR studies of EU regulatory, trade, competition and environmental relations with other state and non-state actors (including international organisations and regions).

 If you are interested in being supervised by Chad Damro, please see the links below for more information: